All you need to know to plan a perfect Tuscany itinerary: best places in Tuscany, where to base yourself in Tuscany, practical tips for a perfect trip

 High-speed trains connect Florence with the rest of the country while smaller cities are served by intercity trains and regional ones, which are slower but efficient.

 With the fast trains, you can reach Florence from Rome in less than 2 hours.

 Getting to Tuscany by boat

-Many tourist reach Tuscany as part of a Mediterranean cruise and in that case the port of choice is the one of Livorno.
+Many tourists reach Tuscany as part of a Mediterranean cruise and, in that case, the port of choice is the one of Livorno.

-Livorno is itself a lovely town and it is very well located to be used as a base to discover Tuscany, something you can do independently or making the most of the many excursions available provided by cruise shops themselves or local providers.
+Livorno is itself a lovely town and it is very well located to be used as a base to discover Tuscany with cruise tours or independently.

 How to get around Tuscany